pietmacom/docker-volume-backup/README.md

    - List Backups
    - Restore On-The-Fly
  - *Customize Internals*
-    - Use your compression (Pipe + Extension)
+    - Use your favorite compression (Pipe + Extension)
-    - Use your encryption (Pipe + Extension)
+    - Use your favorite encryption (Pipe + Extension)
-    - Use your Docker-Labels
+    - Use your favorite Docker-Labels
     - Create own target (@see backup-target-ssh.sh)

 ### Docker-Container